Demographics of Mauritania: Religion

 Official census figures identify 100% of Mauritanian citizens as Muslim.

 In practice, approximately 99.2% of the population is Sunni Muslim following the Maliki school, with very small minorities, about 0.8%, made up of foreign residents practicing Christianity, Judaism, or other faiths.

 Ethnic groups

-40% Black Moors (Haratins), 30% sub-Saharan Mauritanians (non-Arabic speaking, largely resident in or originating from the Senegal River Valley, including Halpulaar, Fulani, Soninke, Wolof, Bambara, and Serer ethnic groups 30%), and 30% White Moors (bidhanes).
+40% Black Moors (Haratin), 30% White Moors (Beidane), and Sub-Saharan Mauritanians (non-Arabic speaking, largely resident in or originating from the Senegal River Valley, including Zenaga, Fula, Soninke, Wolof, Bambara, and Serer ethnic groups.

 Languages

-Arabic (official and national), Hassaniya Arabic (dialect of Arabic spoken in daily life), French (widely used in media and among educated classes), Pulaar, Soninke, Wolof, and Serer.
+Arabic, Pulaar, Soninke and Wolof are the four national languages of Mauritania while Arabic, particularly spoken in the Hassaniya Arabic dialect, remains the sole official language.
+Other languages, such as Serer and French are also spoken.
+French is widely used in media and among educated classes.